 Although this is fairly self-explanatory, there are several reasons:

-- Inspect elevator pit, cab, machine room for indication of water.
+Inspect elevator pit, cab and machine room for indication of water.
 (Do not energize main line breaker if water is found).

 Those buildings with basements need to take special precautions.
-Do not run the elevator at all, until you have checked the basement.
+Do not run the elevator until you have checked the basement.

-Obviously if you do not have electricity you don't want to call your elevator contractor while you are still without power.
-However, there may be some condition where you still don't want to call.
+If you don't have electricity, you don't want to call your elevator contractor while you are without power.
 If your building has a generator and the elevators (or some of them) are not connected to the generator, you don't want to call until the generator shuts off and all normal power is restored.